heavyai/heavydb/README.md

     sudo make install
     popd

+##UBUNTU 17.04

+Sames as 16.10 with the following additons (we recommend that the proprietary nvidia drivers supplied via canonical be used)

+  sudo apt install -y \
+    nvidia-cuda-toolkit \
+    ccache \
+    libglu1-mesa-dev \
+    libglewmx-dev \
+    gcc-5 \
+    g++-5 \
+    libldap2-dev \
+    flex-old

 ### CUDA

 It is preferred, but not necessary, to install CUDA and the NVIDIA drivers using the .deb using the [instructions provided by NVIDIA](https://developer.nvidia.com/cuda-downloads).
 The `deb (network)` method (preferred) will ensure you always have the latest stable drivers, while the `deb (local)` method allows you to install does not require Internet access.